 First floor galleries covering the long reign of Queen Victoria from 1837 to 1901 and the reign of King Edward VII to 1910.

-Room 21: Introduction: Queen Victoria Room 22: Statesmen's Gallery Room 23: Expansion and Empire Room 24: Early Victorian Arts Room 25: Portraits and Politics Room 26: Portraits by G.F.
+Room 21: Introduction: Queen Victoria Room 22: Statesmen's Gallery Room 23: Expansion and Empire Room 24: Early Victorian Arts Room 25: Women, politics and domestic life in Victorian Britain Room 26: Room 26: Portraits by G.F.
 Watts Room 27: Science and Technology Room 28: Late Victorian Arts Room 29: A Century of Photography 1840 - 1940

 First floor galleries covering the 20th Century from the onset of the First World War till the end of the 1980s.